dlech/KeeAgent/doc/usage/options.rst

         external key files linked to password entries are missing.
 This option is useful when you use the same KeePass database on multiple computers.

+    -   **Disable SSH key decryption progress bar**: (default: disabled) Do not show a progress bar during SSH key decryption process.

+        .. note:: When the progress bar is disabled, the UI will be unresponsive during SSH key decryption process.

 **Agent Mode Options** (no effect in *Client* mode)

     These options only affect KeeAgent when running in *Agent* mode.